Stonewalling (film): Plot

 Lynn is a 20-year-old woman in Changsha, capital of Hunan province.
-While balancing English classes with a training course to become a flight attendant. she struggles to find meaningful work.
-She is forced to scrape by through odd jobs in China's unreliable gig economy, including modeling cheap clothing and jewelry.
+While balancing English classes with her flight attendant training course, she struggles to find meaningful work.
+She scrapes by through odd jobs in China's unreliable gig economy, including modeling cheap clothing and jewelry.
 She lives in a hotel with her boyfriend Zhang, an aspiring influencer on TikTok who earns a living hosting parties and modeling.
 While Lynn appears at ease with her local setting, Zhang has larger ambitions to leave altogether and move to the United Kingdom.

-Lynn is simultaneously forced to send what little money she has left to her parents, who live back in her hometown, to help them with their mounting debt.
+Lynn is forced to send what little money she has left to her parents, who live back in her hometown, to help them with their mounting debt.
 Her mother owns a small private women's clinic of an ethically dubious nature.
-However, her mother's attention increasingly turns to a pyramid selling scheme selling "Vital Cream".
-When a medical malpractice in their clinic results in a patient's miscarriage, the family runs into financial trouble.
+However, her mother's attention increasingly turns to a pyramid scheme selling "Vital Cream".
+When medical malpractice in their clinic results in a patient's miscarriage, the family runs into financial trouble.
 To help her parents pay off the victim's compensation, Lynn contemplates selling her eggs on the black market.
-She then visits an illegal fertility clinic, where she discovers she is pregnant.
+She visits an illegal fertility clinic, where she discovers she is pregnant.
 Zhang demands that she have an abortion, but Lynn resists and lies to him instead.
 Lynn then decides to pause her studies in Changsha and leave her boyfriend, returning home to live in her parents' cramped apartment.
 Lynn conceives a plan to give birth and sell the baby to the young woman who suffered a miscarriage in exchange for dropping her malpractice suit and clearing up her mother's debt.